hztBUAA/RTOS-Bench/docs/source/3-Extending_rt-bench.markdown

 1. The new benchmark set must be self contained in a repository. (example: `new_set`).
    The benchmark set repository has to be included in RT-Bench as a git submodule from the repo root.
-2. The makefile in `rt-bench/makefile` has to be updated with new targets that must be documented in the usage page:
+2. The makefile in the repo root has to be updated with new targets that must be documented in the usage page:
    - `setup-new_set`: This target has to initialize the git submodule upon invocation.
      `setup-new_set` must also be included in as a dependency of the `setup` target.
    - `compile-new_set`: This target has to compile all the benchmarks in the set.
    - `clean-new_set`: This target has to clean all the compilation and execution byproducts, including data, object files and executables generated.
      `clean-new_set` has also to be included as dependency of the `clean` target.

-   Finally, the newly created target have to be added to the grouped targets, creating a new group if necessary
+   The newly created target have to be added to the grouped targets, creating a new group if necessary
+3. If the benchmark set uses a Makefile to compile there should be a `CFLAGS` variable references in the compilation commanf line.
+If a `CFLAGS` variable is already in use, it is enough to define it as `override CFLAGS+=[..]`.
+See `IsolBench/Makefile` for an example.
-3. The benchmark set is to be described as a module in a .dox or .md file.
+4. The benchmark set is to be described as a module in a .dox or .md file.

     All the details of the benchmark set, including submodule setup, compilation, benchmarks general usage have to be described in this file.
     It is also possible to indicate TODOs and bugs by using the doxygen `@todo` and `@bug` commands.